 Needless to say, sightseeing is a favorite activity along the Rim, but this forest area also boasts a historic system of hiking and horseback trails, a couple of picturesque lakes for boating and fishing, and backcountry skiing for wilderness adventurers.
 The Mogollon Rim is home to Camp Colley, an outdoor adventure camp at Little Moqui, run by the City of Phoenix, Parks and Recreation.
 Check out the latest news from the Mogollon Rim Newsletter!

 The colorful collection of buttes, pinnacles, mesas and canyons surrounding Sedona is famous the world around for its red rock vistas.
 Over the years, this area has served as the setting of many western novels and movies and has been the subject of uncounted paintings, photographs and other works of art.
 The remains of ancient wetlands, these crimson cliffs have been carved by the forces of the desert into one of nature's most magnificent masterpieces.

 No matter what you do in Red Rock Country, you're always sightseeing.
 Ways to get even closer to all this scenery include: hiking, horseback riding, taking a scenic drive, sliding down a natural waterslide, picnicking, camping, taking lots of photos and fishing in Oak Creek.
 The Red Rock District includes some 160,000 acres of magnificent splendor.

 The Red Rock Visitor Center is a popular stop for people visiting the area since it has intteractive displays about the geology and history of the area, as well as interesting facts and information about the Red Rocks of Arizona.
-Call 928-203-2900 to check on any events happening at the visitor center or click here and scroll down to "Events on that page.
+Call 928-203-2900 to check on any events happening at the visitor center or check our news and events page.